daormar/debasher/doc/design_doc_webui.md

 The canvas accepts a new connection only when it keeps the program valid for the engine:

-- It goes from an output to an input of a different process.
-The canvas draws no connection from a process to itself.
+- It goes from an output to an input.
+Both may belong to the same process, a self-loop: the engine accepts it like any other connection and never makes a process depend on itself, so a process can feed itself, typically through a FIFO.
 - An output may feed any number of inputs, but an input accepts only one connection, since the engine could not tell which value it should take.
 The exception is fan-in between `shared_dir` options that name the same